 Prisoner’s Pond is a small 1/2-acre water body located in the southern tip of the Hilltop Reservation.
 It is the only year-round water source in the park and provides valuable habitat for small fish, frogs, turtles, ducks and other wildlife.

 However, due to a combination of past agricultural use and recent tree disease, the woods surrounding the pond are in very poor shape.
-There are almost no healthy canopy trees — only dead / dying white ash and invasive Norway maple and tree of heaven.
+There are almost no healthy canopy trees — only dead / dying white ash, Norway maple and Chinese tree of heaven.
 Over time the ground level filled with invasive bush honeysuckle, which now is so thick that nothing new can grow underneath (see left-hand photo below).
 Without human intervention, the forest here will not recover.